 The "Group Tutoring" Misnomer

 If tutoring can be done in a group, then what does the word "tutor" even mean?
 By definition, a tutor is a private instructor.
 So "group tutoring" is simply a class by another name.
 Whenever someone offers you tutoring, make sure that it's actual tutoring--i.e., an expert math specialist (not a "Jack of all trades" who tutors multiple subjects) who will work with you one-one-one.
 It's a misnomer to label a class as a "group tutoring session" (a.k.a., "put the masses in classes").
 If you want real tutoring, be prepared to pay a premium.
-MATH 1-2-3 only interviews tutors with a math degree & minimum of five years post-college math tutoring experience.
+MATH 1-2-3 only interviews tutors who have a math degree and a minimum of five years of post-college math tutoring experience; many of our tutors have 15-20 years of experience.
 We hire only fully formed adults.
 We let tutors get their mistakes out of the way while working for other companies.
 Then, we hire top 1% talent.
 You can always hire a lesser tutor for a lower price.
 The choice is yours.
 For more info on our screening process, view this video.

 Click Below for Job Opportunities.

 Mark Kronenberg is the founder of Math 1-2-3, Inc. Since 1995, the tutors of Math 1-2-3 have worked with students at all levels.